JVKdouk/node-ebook-converter/README.md

 # Node E-Book Converter
 Node.js minimal and powerful ebook converter (single package) with built in queue and threading functionalities.
-With a few steps, you can converts ebooks and other documents to any format wanted.
+With a few steps, you can convert ebooks and other documents to any format wanted.
 You can also define custom properties defined at [Calibre Documentation](https://manual.calibre-ebook.com/generated/en/ebook-convert.html). **Atention:** This library is not responsable for the convertion algorithm, only the wrapper, queue system, threading and pooling.

 # How to use it?
 First, you need to install Calibre official conversion package, as this library work as a full-featured wrapper for it.
-To install it, access [Calibre Site](https://calibre-ebook.com/).
+To install it, access [Calibre Website](https://calibre-ebook.com/).
 (There are CLI and GUI versions).<br/><br/>
 Second, install the package through NPM (Node Package Manager) as it follows:
 ```
 npm i node-ebook-converter